mrmarganski/mkdoc/docs/engineering/cad/stage0.md

 To prove you have set up your workspace correctly, you need to submit a screenshot to your Subteam Lead.

-1. Open a new Document in Onshape.
+1. Open a new Document in Onshape in your Team folder, show this document to a mentor when complete to ensure it was made in the correct place.
-2. Take a screenshot of your entire screen.
-Ensure the **MKCAD menu** is visible on the right side, and the **FeatureScripts** are visible on your top toolbar.
-3. Post the screenshot in the `#cad-training` Discord channel (or show it directly to your mentor).
+2. You will use that location to create any FRC related documents for the team to have access to.

 ---